ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/index.md

 At the time the first @Rezolver.IContainer.Resolve* call is made, the algorithm will first attempt to select the greediest constructor whose parameters are *completely* satisfied by services available to the container.
 Thus, if a class has two constructors - one with
-1 parameter and one with 6 parameters - if the single parameter version can be successfully injected, but only 5 of the other constructor's parameters can be, then the single-parameter constructor wins.
+1 parameter and one with 3 parameters - if the single parameter version can be successfully injected, but only 2 of the other constructor's parameters can be, then the single-parameter constructor wins.

 So, given this type:

 [!code-csharp[RequiresMyServices.cs](../../../../../test/Rezolver.Tests.Examples/Types/RequiresMyServices.cs#example)]

-If we register `Service1`, but not ***all*** of the other service types, the single-parameter constructor will be used:
+If we register `Service1` & `Service2`, but not `Service3`, the single-parameter constructor will be used:

 [!code-csharp[ConstructorExamples.cs](../../../../../test/Rezolver.Tests.Examples/ConstructorExamples.cs#example4)]